Airway Obstruction: Causes, Diagnosis, Types, and Treatment

 How Can One Prevent Airway Obstruction?

-Preventing airway obstruction primarily involves managing existing respiratory conditions and avoiding triggers that could lead to a blockage.
+Preventing airway obstruction involves managing existing respiratory conditions and avoiding triggers that could lead to a blockage.
 It's crucial to take note of personal triggers, follow a treatment plan, and adopt a healthy lifestyle.

 Managing Existing Conditions